-A company goes into receivership when an independent and suitably qualified person (the receiver) is appointed by a secured creditor, or in special circumstances by the Court, to take control of some or all of the company’s assets.
+A company goes into receivership when an independent and suitably qualified person (the receiver) is appointed by a secured creditor, or in special circumstances by the Court, to take control of and sell some or all of the company’s assets to repay the debt owed to the secured creditor.

 The charge, or security, held by the secured creditor under which the appointment of a receiver is made may comprise: